A PowerPoint theme is a set of instructions that determines the following for your presentation:

 There’s no hard and fast rule for what makes good PowerPoint themes, but there are a few guidelines to follow:

-Fonts that are easy to read and that match the presentation’s topic and tone (see our guide on the safest fonts here).
+- PowerPoint fonts that are easy to read and that match the presentation’s topic and tone (see our guide on the safest fonts here).

-Slide backgrounds that don’t distract from the message or make reading text difficult (see our backgrounds guide here).
+- Slide background that don’t distract from the message or make reading text difficult (see our backgrounds guide here).

 Those are the essential things to keep in mind.